-The Waveform Viewer opens with the following display:
+If you open it from the right-click menu, the Waveform Viewer opens with the following display:

 If this is the first time you are opening the Waveform Viewer for this design, the Waveform Viewer opens displaying waveforms for the clock signals in your design, and no other waveforms.
 You can then add the signals in your design that you want monitored to the Waveform Viewer display (see Adding Signals to the Waveform Viewer Display).